cusmoritz/RSS-attempte-1/README.md

 It's built and designed to take an RSS / XML link, parse them into JSON, and serve it back to the user.

-You have the ability to "Save a story" for reading later, saving because of interest or what-have-you.
+You have the ability to "Save a story" for reading later.

 The sign up is strictly used to save an individual user's posts and links to their associated sign-up email and username.

-It doesn't currently have the ability to check for a link that ISN'T an RSS / XML link... so please check the link before you add it to make sure that it's actually an RSS link.
+It doesn't currently have the ability to check for a link that ISN'T an RSS / XML link ... so please check the link before you add it to make sure that it's actually an RSS link.

 This website is built in React on the front-end, Express.JS for API calls, and PostrgeSQL for the backend database.

 It's quite robust, I think.
-And here is how you can clone and move along for your own purposes:
+And fun to be in charge of my own news again.